-Considering that the RST is a cyclonic system which region is south of the Levant, two conditions were specified to be met.
+Considering that the RST is a cyclonic system which region is south of the Levant, a few conditions were specified to be met.

 The first of which is the 'SLP gradient' condition, i.e., that the SLP decreases from north to south across the Levant region.
 The algorithm calculates the average SLP within two areas: 31°N - 35°N, 33°E – 37°E and 27°N - 31°N, 33°E – 37°E (see Fig. 3).
 If the first value is higher than the second, the SLP gradient condition is met.

-The second is the 'vorticity condition'.
+The second condition is the 'vorticity condition'.
 If the average geostrophic vorticity over the region of interest, 29°N – 33°N, 32.5°E – 37.5°E (see Fig. 3) is positive, the vorticity condition is met.

+The third condition is that no Sharav Low or an Eastern Low exists in the area.
+Although some shallow lows can be closed inside an RST and are identified successfully by the algorithm, when the abovementioned low classes are prominent, they dominate the region and “confuse” the algorithm.
+To prevent that, we look for well-defined Sharav Lows at the 25°-32.5°N, 25°-35°E region and for Eastern Lows at the 30°-35°N, 35°-42.5°E region.
+A low center (SLP minimum) found in these regions is considered as dominating the region if it has a mean depth of at least 160hPa (low strength) at a radius of 300Km and at least 75hPa to each direction (low shape).

+The last condition is obviously finding at least one RST candidate RST trough axis.

 Fig. 3: The reference regions used for analyzing the RST.
 The areas denoted PN and PS are the northern and southern regions, respectively, over which the average SLP is calculated to verify pressure drop from north to south and the area denoted Vor is the one over which the vorticity is averaged.
 The thick line along the 35°E latitude is used for determining where the RST axis is located relative to Israel.

-RST classification
+Final RST classification

+If not all RST conditions are met, the final classification for the input map is 'No RST'.
+Otherwise, all merged troughs found earlier are classified and one is selected as the final RST classification for the input map, as described below.

-In this step each trough found earlier is classified as one of the following classes: No RST, RST with an Eastern axis, RST with a central axis or RST with a Western axis.
-If one or both RST conditions are not met, at this point of time the case is classified as 'No RST'.
-If the conditions are met, the algorithm focuses on the region 30°N – 33.5°N, 32.5°E – 37.5°E (see rectangle denoted "Vor" in Fig. 3).
-If the trough axis does not cross this region, the case is classified as 'No RST'.
-If a trough axis is found only in the Eastern (Western) half of the region is classified as an RST with an Eastern (Western) axis.
-A trough that crosses the region through the line separating between its western and eastern halves the case is classified as an RST with a central axis.
+Each merged trough is classified as one of the following classes: No RST, RST with an Eastern axis, RST with a central axis or RST with a Western axis. according to its relative location to the region 30°N – 33.5°N, 32.5°E – 37.5°E (see rectangle denoted "Vor" in Fig. 3).
+If the trough axis does not cross this region, the trough is classified as 'No RST'.
+If a trough axis is found only in the Eastern (Western) half of the region, it is classified as a troughwith an Eastern (Western) axis.
+A trough that crosses the region through the line separating between its western and eastern halves is classified as an RST with a central axis.

+If more than one merged axes exist for a given day, all merged axes receive a Geostrpohic Voritcity score (GV score) and the one with the highest GV score is selected as the RST axis for that day.
+A GV score is the total of GV values in each grid point along the axis.
+This selection method was found to effectively balance axis length and depth, as both are important factors for selecting the right RST axis.The classification of the selected RST axis is the final classification for the input map.

 Data used